govuk-one-login/observability-infrastructure/lambdalayer/README.md

 Deployment workflows are triggered based on Git events and corresponding AWS Secrets Manager secrets:

+**Development:**

-Development: feature/* branch triggers deployment using DynatraceTestVariables secret in the development account.
+* `feature/*` branch triggers deployment using `DynatraceTestVariables` secret in the development account.

+**Non-Production:**

-Non-Production: Merge to main branch triggers deployment using DynatraceNonProductionVariables secret in the production account.
+* Merge to `main` branch triggers deployment using `DynatraceNonProductionVariables` secret in the production account.

+**Production:**

-Production: Tag creation (VERSION) triggers deployment using DynatraceProductionVariables secret in the production account.
+* Tag creation (`VERSION`) triggers deployment using `DynatraceProductionVariables` secret in the production account.

-The desired Dynatrace OneAgent version is specified in /lambdalayer/one-agent-version/VERSION, standardizing the deployed version for all new builds.
+The desired Dynatrace OneAgent version is specified in `/lambdalayer/one-agent-version/VERSION`, standardizing the deployed version for all new builds.

+**OneAgent Upgrade:**

-OneAgent Upgrade: To upgrade existing Lambdas, teams must rebuild their deployments to incorporate the latest LAYER_VERSION_ARN from the updated DynatraceProductionVariables secret.
+To upgrade existing Lambdas, teams must rebuild their deployments to incorporate the latest `LAYER_VERSION_ARN` from the updated `DynatraceProductionVariables` secret.

 ## Notes for future